Chelsoconn/170/Security.md

 7. **Describe the pros and cons of TLS Handshake**

 The way in which TLS (Transport Leyer Security) sets up an encrypted connection is via a process known as the TLS Handshake.
 The clever thing about TLS is the way that it uses a combination of symmetric and asymmetric cryptography.
-The clever thing about TLS is the way that it uses a combination of symmetric and asymmetric cryptography

 ​	Why?
 Cryptography- techniques to secure communication